ezsystems/ezplatform-ee/doc/platformsh/README.md

-# Use eZ Platform Enterprise Edition on Platform.sh
+# Use eZ Platform on Platform.sh

 > **Beta**: Instructions and Tools *(Platform.sh configuration files, scripts, ...)* described on this page are currently in Beta for community testing & contribution, and may change without notice.